joticajulian/koilib/README.md

    For the ABI you need the .proto file and the library [protobufjs](https://www.npmjs.com/package/protobufjs).
 Then follow the format for the ABI as described in the previous section.
-It's important to note that this ABI is not the same ABI used in [koinos-cli](https://docs.koinos.io/architecture/contract-abi.html).
+It's important to note that this ABI has a diffence with respect to the ABI used in [koinos-cli](https://docs.koinos.io/architecture/contract-abi.html).
-   In particular, descriptors use different format (koilib using json format, cli using binary format).
+   In particular, koilib takes the descriptor from `koilib_types`, which is a descriptor in json format, while the ABI in koinos-cli takes the descriptor from `types`, which is a descriptor in binary format.

 4. Can this library be used to interact with smart contracts?